Investing in Real Estate

 A sure-shot way to profit from real estate investing is to buy a tenanted property, rent it out, and earn a steady monthly income.

 Quite a few expenses can be legally deducted from the rental income, which means you pay less tax.
-For example, you can deduct mortgage interest, property taxes, insurance, maintenance, and property upgrades.
+For example, you can deduct mortgage interest, property taxes, insurance, maintenance, and upgrades.
 Moreover, if the expenses are more than the income, you may offset the losses from your other sources of income, if any.
-Last but not least, real estate usually appreciates and accumulates equity over time.
+Last, real estate usually appreciates and accumulates equity over time.
 Historically, there has been a growth in property value in the long run.

 Second, the Drawbacks